Content MarketingE-commerce and RetailSales Enablement, Automation, and Performance

 I call that a Looker.

-Somebody who is just beginning to engage in your business but doesn’t really know whether or not you even have something to purchase is just looking.
+Someone who is just beginning to engage with your business but doesn’t know whether or not you have something to purchase is just looking.

 But they’re just looking because they haven’t figured out yet what it is they want or need.
 It’s the store’s job to lay everything out in a way that you can discover it yourself, because you’re likely not going to engage with a salesperson at this point.

-A Looker is really interested in first impressions.
+A Looker is interested in making a good first impression.
 Things are very emotional and visual at this stage.
-This is why a store puts their bed out with bedspread, nightstands, and furniture – so you can imagine it in your home.
+This is why a store puts its bed out with a bedspread, nightstands, and furniture – so you can imagine it in your home.

 They don’t just stack the beds up against the wall and make you go through them.

-A salesperson who engages too early – and too forcefully – at this stage will not be growing customers.
+A salesperson who engages too early – and too forcefully – at this stage will not be growing their customer base.
 They will be chasing them off.

-But more importantly, unless they can imagine themselves walking out with something in that store, they’re going to leave soon.
-Their time is valuable and unless something in this store makes an impact, they’ll just move on.
+But more importantly, unless they can imagine themselves walking out with something from that store, they’re going to leave soon.
+Their time is valuable, and unless something in this store makes an impact, they’ll move on.

 How to Engage with a Looker: “Better Life”

 Think of almost every beer commercial you’ve ever seen.
-You’ll be sexier, have more friends, richer…. you get the idea.
+You’ll be sexier, have more friends, and be richer….
+You get the idea.

-Sure, the better life is solving a problem, it’s just not one you’ve identified yet.
+Sure, a better life is solving a problem, it’s just not one you’ve identified yet.

-The marketing strategy here is to simply brand a product as creating a better life – whatever that means for your perfect customer.
-So, this call-to-action is focusing on your felt needs, something you need, but haven’t verbalized or even thought about yet.
+The marketing strategy here is to brand a product as creating a better life, whatever that means for your perfect customer.
+This call-to-action focuses on your felt needs, something you need but haven’t verbalized or even thought about yet.
 It operates at an emotional level.

 The Looker responds best to the better life call-to-action because they want what you show – even though they didn’t think they wanted it before they met you.
 It’s a critical way to help your prospect identify their need – even if it’s not spoken.

-Don’t think this call-to-action is only useful in TV advertising.
+Don’t think this call-to-action is only helpful in TV advertising.
 It’s also critical in direct marketing.

 If your prospect doesn’t immediately know or believe that they have the need you’re addressing, you’ll have to show how your product or service will create a better life.